genovese/frplib/src/frplib/data/playground-help/statistic-combinators.md

     If `si` is a constant, it is automatically wrapped in `Constantly`, so `Fork(Id, 1, s1, s2)` takes `v` to `<v, 1, s1(v), s2(v)>`.

-+ `MFork` is exactly like `Fork` but is designed to accept only monoidal statistics.
-It's primary use is in the construction of fast mixture powers.
-(See topic `kind-combinators::fast_mixture_pow`.)

 + `IfThenElse` :: takes three statistics, the first typically a condition.
    If the first is true, apply the second; else apply the third.

    Example: `IfThenElse(__ % 2 == 0, __ // 2, 1 + __ // 2)` operates differently
    on even and odd inputs.

++ `Keep` :: Creates a statistic keeps the components of its input that satisfy a given condition.
+By default, results are padded out to the appropriate dimension.

++ `MaybeMap` :: Creates a statistic like a combination of `ForEach` and `Keep`.
+           Applies a statistic to each component and joins the results into a single tuple, but if the statistic returns `nothing` (a scalar or 1-dim tuple), that value is excluded.
+By default, this pads the result to a common dimension inferred from the statistic.

++ `MFork` is exactly like `Fork` but is designed to accept only monoidal statistics.
+It's primary use is in the construction of fast mixture powers.
+(See topic `kind-combinators::fast_mixture_pow`.)
+   This is deprecated as `Fork` now auto-detects if it is given all monoidal statistics.

 ## Logical Combinators